hedgehogqa/fsharp-hedgehog/README.md

 which means that "the reverse of the reverse of a list, is the list itself - for all lists of type α".

-One way to use `dotnet-jack` to check the above property is to use the `property` computation expression:
+One way to use Jack to check the above property is to use the `property` computation expression:

 ```f#
 property { let! xs = Gen.list Gen.int